CNO Financial Group Inc. research snapshot

 CNO AI Technical Analysis

-CNO AI technical analysis uses the latest independently available price data through July 10, 2026.
-The stock closed at $51.96 on July 10 and traded as high as $52.71 in after-hours.
-The stock hit a 52-week high of $53.55 during the current run.
-These levels are a price-action framework, not a live chart feed, and should be refreshed before any trading decision.
+CNO AI technical analysis uses independently available price data through the July 31, 2026 close.
+The stock closed at $55.09 on July 31 after setting a new 52-week high of $57.59 intraday, up about 3% on the day following the Q2 earnings beat.
+These levels are a price-action framework based on the data cutoff, not a live chart feed, and should be refreshed before any trading decision.

 LevelValueWhy it matters

-50-day moving averageEstimated near $48 to $50Estimated from available price history; use a current chart before relying on this indicator.
+50-day moving averageEstimated near $48 to $52Estimated from available price history given the late-July acceleration; use a current chart before relying on this indicator.

 200-day moving averageNot independently verifiedUse a current chart before relying on this long-term trend signal.

-Volatility marker$35.24 to $53.55 over 52 weeksA meaningful range that reflects both business recovery and general market conditions.
+Volatility marker$35.24 to $57.59 over 52 weeksA wide range reflecting both business recovery and general market conditions.

 CNO AI trading strategy